 - The general partner of Frazier Healthcare VI, L.P. is a limited partnership, the general partner of which is FHM VI, LLC.
-Patrick Heron, a member of our board of directors, is a member of FHM VI, LLC. - Represents shares held, in the aggregate, by Longitude Venture Partners, L.P. and Longitude Capital Associates, L.P. or, collectively, the Longitude Funds.
+Patrick Heron, a member of our board of directors, is a member of FHM VI, LLC. - (2) Represents shares held, in the aggregate, by Longitude Venture Partners, L.P. and Longitude Capital Associates, L.P. or, collectively, the Longitude Funds.
 Longitude Capital Partners, LLC is the general partner of the Longitude Funds.
 David Hirsch, a member of our board of directors, is a member of Longitude Capital Partners, LLC. - The general partner of Skyline Venture Partners V, L.P. is Skyline Venture Management V, LLC.
 John G. Freund, a member of our board of directors, is a manager of Skyline Venture Management V, LLC. - The general partner of TPG Biotechnology Partners IV, L.P. is TPG Biotechnology GenPar IV, L.P., a Delaware limited partnership, whose general partner is TPG Biotechnology GenPar IV Advisors, LLC, a Delaware limited liability company, whose sole member is TPG Holdings I, L.P., a Delaware limited partnership, whose general partner is TPG Holdings I-A, LLC, a Delaware limited liability company, whose sole member is TPG Group Holdings (SBS), L.P., a Delaware limited partnership, whose general partner is TPG Group Holdings (SBS) Advisors, Inc., or Group Advisors, a Delaware corporation.
 Messrs.
-David Bonderman and James G. Coulter are officers and the sole shareholders of Group Advisors and may therefore be deemed to be the beneficial ownership of the securities listed above except to the extent of any pecuniary interest therein.
+David Bonderman and James G. Coulter are officers and the sole shareholders of Group Advisors and may therefore be deemed to be the beneficial owners of the shares held by TPG Biotechnology Partners IV, L.P.
+Each of Messrs.
+Bonderman and Coulter expressly disclaims beneficial ownership of the securities listed above except to the extent of any pecuniary interest therein.
 Eran Nadav, Ph.D., a member of our board of directors, is a partner of TPG Global, LLC.
 The address for Messrs.
-Bonderman, Coulter, Nadav and TPG Biotechnology Partners IV, L.P. is c/o TPG Global, LLC, 301 Commerce Street, Suite 3300, Fort Worth, TX 76102. - The investment adviser and sole general partner of RA Capital Healthcare Fund, LP is RA Capital Management, LLC.
+Bonderman, Coulter, Nadav and TPG Biotechnology Partners IV, L.P. is c/o TPG Global, LLC, 301 Commerce Street, Suite 3300, Fort Worth, TX 76102.

+The investment adviser and sole general partner of RA Capital Healthcare Fund, LP is RA Capital Management, LLC.
 Peter Kolchinsky is the sole managing member of RA Capital Management, LLC and has the power to vote or dispose of the shares held by RA Capital Healthcare Fund, LP.
 The address for Dr. Kolchinsky and RA Capital Healthcare Fund, LP is 20 Park Plaza, Suite 1200, Boston, MA 02116.